MihirJayavant/simple-pwa-webapp/readme.md

-# Simple todo progressive webapp
+# Simple progressive webapp

-## Its a college students grades views webapp
+## Its a college students grades viewing webapp

 ### It does the following tasks:
 1. Add students and their semesters marks